kubernetes-client/java/kubernetes/docs/ApiregistrationV1beta1Api.md

 ApiregistrationV1beta1Api apiInstance = new ApiregistrationV1beta1Api();
 String name = "name_example"; // String | name of the APIService
 String pretty = "pretty_example"; // String | If 'true', then the output is pretty printed.
 Boolean exact = true; // Boolean | Should the export be exact.
 Exact export maintains cluster-specific fields like 'Namespace'.
+Deprecated.
+Planned for removal in 1.18.
 Boolean export = true; // Boolean | Should this value be exported.
-Export strips fields that a user can not specify. try {
+Export strips fields that a user can not specify.
+Deprecated.
+Planned for removal in 1.18. try {
     V1beta1APIService result = apiInstance.readAPIService(name, pretty, exact, export);
     System.out.println(result);